ssamot/iggi_talk/gg.md

 * You need to develop one agent for each game
 * Each agent would have its own model, heuristics etc
 * The methods involved in agent creation can be a "dump" of the programmer's expertise
-* Hence the "Narrow methods for narrow systems"
+* Hence the "narrow methods for narrow systems"
 * Some competitors go in with general methods, but it's up to them

 ## State of the art in game AI

-* Some form of lookahead (MCTS, A*)
+* Some form of short-horizon local dataset (MCTS, A*)
 * Coupled with premature stopping (a value function)
 * Some ability to do fast, guided lookaheads (a pre-learned policy)
 * System seeded from real human plays
-* Heavy use of Reinforcement Learning, Machine Learning (e.g., Neural Networks)
+* Heavy use of reinforcement learning, machine learning (e.g., neural networks)

-# General Competitions
+# General competitions

 ## General Game Playing

-* As a response to this perceived "narroness", the general game competition was born
+* As a response to this perceived "narrowness", the general game competition was born
     * \url{http://games.stanford.edu/}, 2005
 * There is a coursera course about this:
     * \url{https://www.coursera.org/course/ggp}